CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 Any [substantive change must go though an RFC process](#proposing-substantive-changes) before work on the change itself can start.

-Any code changes should be properly commented and accompanied by appropriate unit test as per DASG engineering guidelines.
+Any code changes should be properly commented and accompanied by appropriate unit and integration test as per DASG engineering guidelines.

 ![Alt text](docs/assets/BFDContributionDiagram.png "Diagram")